kqdtran/learning-lab/stack/PITCHME.md

 - Application Server (Nginx, Gunicorn, etc.)
 - Database (PostgreSQL)

-+++?image=assets/quorum_stack.png&size=auto 85%
++++?image=assets/quorum_stack.png&size=auto 90%

-+++
+---

-## Load Balancing & Auto-scaling
+## Load Balancing

 - Distributes load across instances
 - Monitors the "health" of an instance
+- What should we do if our instances are under high load?

++++

+## Auto-scaling

 - Auto-scales to meet demand and increase throughput
-- Scale out under high CPU or high memory
+- Scale out (`instances += 1`) under high CPU or high memory
 - Scale in (min 2) under low CPU and low memory
 - Why 2?
 Redundancy & failure tolerance

+---?image=assets/orge.jpg

 +++

-## Application Server (nginx)
+## nginx

-- nginx: a reverse proxy configured with HTTPS certs
+- A reverse proxy configured with HTTPS certs
 - Redirects HTTP => HTTPS
 - Can handle static files (ours are served via CloudFront instead)
 - Passes off the requests to Gunicorn workers

 +++

-## Application Server (gunicorn)
+## Application Server (Gunicorn)

-- Redirect the output of one command into another
-- `ls -l | grep ^d | wc -l`
-- Print the number of subdirectories in the current directory
-- Combining tail and grep can be very powerful for reading logs
+- Spawns workers to process requests in parallel
+- Depends on how many processors a server/machine has
+- Can be sync (in parallel) or async (concurrently)
+- Manages the workload and executes the Python and Django code

 ---

-## Bash Aliases and Environment Variables
+## Database (PostgreSQL)

 - alias short = 'LONG COMMAND', e.g. .. = 'cd ..'
 - For lasting effect, put in ~/.bash_aliases or ~/.bash_profile